Irish head of state from 1922 to 1949: Irish Free State

+Pillarbox with monogram of George V in Cork.
+Like almost all pre-1922 postboxes in the Free State, it was originally red, but was overpainted in green, the Irish national colour.

-The new Irish Free State thus established was a form of constitutional monarchy, a Dominion with the same monarch as the United Kingdom and other states within the British Empire.
+The new Irish Free State thus established was a form of constitutional monarchy, a Dominion with the same monarch as the United Kingdom and other states within the British Commonwealth.
 Under its constitution, the King had functions that included the exercise of executive authority of the state, the appointment of the cabinet, the dissolution of the legislature, and the promulgation of laws.
 However, all of these were delegated to a representative called the Governor-General of the Irish Free State.
 The representative's title was not actually specified in the Treaty, and Collins considered a number of alternatives, including Commissioner of the British Commonwealth and President of Ireland.
 However, the Free State government ultimately settled on governor-general because it was the same title used by the corresponding officials in other Dominions.
 The office's Irish language title was Seanascal, meaning "high steward" or "seneschal", which was later used in English.

 As was the case in all Dominions, by convention the governor-general acted on the advice of elected officials.
 For the most part, this advice came from Irish officials, and on a day-to-day basis the governor-general played a ceremonial role in the Irish Free State similar to the one the King played in the United Kingdom.
 (Notably, the head of government, who in practice held the most powerful position in the State, held the title President of the Executive Council rather than Prime Minister as in other Dominions.)

 At the Free State's inception, however, the governor-general served an additional role as the British government's agent, as was true in other Dominions as well.
 This meant that all official correspondence between the British and Irish governments went through the governor-general and that he had access to British government papers.
 It also meant that he could receive secret instructions from the British government and so, for example, on assuming office Tim Healy was formally advised by the British government to veto any law that attempted to abolish the Oath of Allegiance.
 However, no such law was passed during Healy's term of office, and in practice the governor-general never received conflicting advice from Irish and British officials during the existence of the Free State.